Marc S. Schneider, M.D.

-Muscle protein synthesis is the biochemical pathway your muscles use to build, get stronger, and recover from exercising.
+Muscle protein synthesis is the biochemical pathway your muscles use to build, get stronger, and recover from exercise.

 Muscles are organized collections of cells made up of specialized proteins: